 History of Mesothelioma in the Air Force

-Despite the rarity of mesothelioma, airmen and other veterans make up roughly one-third of the patients diagnosed in the United States.
+Despite the rarity of mesothelioma, airmen and other veterans still risks and make up roughly one-third of the patients diagnosed with Meso in the United States.
 This is due to the increased likelihood of asbestos exposure for people serving in the military throughout the 20th century.
 Veterans of certain military branches (like the Air Force) have a greater risk of developing mesothelioma due to the heavy use of the mineral by the military during this time.

 Although the Air Force began in 1907 as a division of the Army, it didn’t gain status as its own branch of the military until 40 years later.
 After the Air Force broke off from the U.S. Army in 1947, the newly-formed military branch needed to build its own bases around the world.
 The construction of these bases included large amounts of asbestos insulation.
 The Air Force also utilized asbestos when building aircraft for use throughout and after World War II, putting pilots, mechanics, and anyone else in proximity to the equipment in danger of breathing in asbestos.